Tools for Ohio Travelers

 The road conditions website for the state of Ohio, ohgo.com, provides Ohio travelers with up-to-date information on road conditions, traffic, construction, and other activity affecting roadways managed by The Ohio Department of Transportation(ODOT).
 Information provided to the site is updated frequently and comes from a variety of sources, such as pavement sensors and monitoring stations, traffic cameras, and through direct input by ODOT personnel.
 Whereas the information on the site is kept accurate and up-to-date as possible, Ohio travelers should refer to local and regional information outlets and agencies for the latest information during weather/disaster emergencies.
 Special thanks to ODOT for providing this great public service.

 Throughout the year, the South Central Ohio area can experience severe weather on certain occasions .
 The Ross County Sheriff's department provides official updates on NOAA weather alerts and also provides the official snow emergency levels for all county roads.
 Snow emergency levels are posted on our alerts section at the top of every page, as soon as possible (alerts section only appears when necessary).
 You should visit the Ross County Sheriff's website to ensure that it is legal and safe to be operating a vehicle during severe winter weather conditions.

-There are three levels of snow emergency classifications:
+There are three levels of snow emergency classifications in Ohio:

-LEVEL 3: ALL roadways are closed to non-emergency personnel.
+ALL roadways are CLOSED to non-emergency personnel.
 No one else should be out during these conditions unless it is absolutely necessary to travel or a personal emergency exists.
 All employees should contact their employer to see if they should report to work.
 Those traveling on the roads may subject themselves to arrest.